 India is one of the largest newspaper markets in the world.
 Readership in the country is rising, despite increasing internet penetration, because of a rise in literacy levels and relative under-penetration of newspapers.
-CRISIL Research expected 38-40% de-growth in fiscal 2021 due to restricted circulation in the first half of the year and due to economic contraction in ad spends by real estate, FMCG, automobile and education.
+CRISIL Research expected 25-30% growth in fiscal 2022 due to increased circulation in fiscal and due to economic recovery in ad spends by Real estate, FMCG, automobile and education.
 More than 65% of the revenue is driven by advertisements.
 Key players in this industry include Bennett Coleman and Company Ltd, Jagran Prakashan, DB Corp, HT Media and Amar Ujala.

 The industry is extremely fragmented and enjoys regional diversity.
 With over 2,000 daily newspapers in the country, no single newspaper dominates national circulation.
-The industry can be segmented across languages, i.e., English, Hindi and regional languages or across genres, namely, general and business.
+The industry can be segmented across languages, i.e., English, Hindi, and regional languages or across genres, namely, general and business.
 Further, about 90% of these dailies are published in Hindi and regional languages, while the rest are in English.
 The content and circulation of English language newspapers is focused on large urban markets.
 Hindi and other language newspapers cater more to the hinterland.